toby1984/maven-dependency-age-enforcer/README.md

 # Using Docker

-You can create/run the servlet inside an Apache Tomcat Docker image using the docker/build_image.sh and docker/run_image.sh scripts (run_image.sh will automatically build the image if not already done).
+You can create/run the servlet inside an Apache Tomcat Docker image using the docker/build_image.sh and docker/run_container.sh scripts (run_container.sh will automatically build the image if not already done).
+The run_container.sh script will automatically create a 'versiontracker_data' Docker volume and mount it on /data, making already fetched artifact metadata persistent.

 # Using your own application server
 Currently there's nothing to be done except running 'mvn package' and then tossing the server/target/versiontracker.war file into the webapps folder of your favorite application server.